mattboston/officestatus-streamdeck/README.md

 ## Description

-This plugin is used in conjunction with the ['Office Status app'](https://github.com/mattboston/officestatus), a Raspberry Pi W, and a Pimoroni Unicorn Hat.
+This plugin is used in conjunction with the [Office Status app](https://github.com/mattboston/officestatus), a Raspberry Pi W, and a Pimoroni Unicorn Hat.
 It allows you to set the status by assigning a button on your Stream Deck.

 ----